prettyleaf/marz-reverse-proxy/README.md

 ### Includes:

-1. Xray server configuration with MARZBAN:
+1. Proxy server configuration:
-   - VLESS-TCP-XTLS-Vision и VLESS-TCP-REALITY (Steal from yourself).
-   - Connection of subscription for automatic configuration updates.
+   - Support for automatic configuration updates through subscription and JSON subscription with the ability to convert to formats for popular applications.
+   - The user “flow”: “xtls-rprx-vision” must be enabled
+     - TCP-REALITY (Steal oneself) (disconnection will result in loss of access)
+     - TCP-TLS
+   - Important: It is recommended to choose one suitable connection type and use only that one (otherwise, you may attract the censor's attention).
+You can disable all incoming connections except the one marked as STEAL.
+Disabling STEAL will result in losing access to the web interface, as this connection type is used for proxy management access.
    - [Custom subcription](https://github.com/x0sina/marzban-sub).
    - [Torrent blocker](https://github.com/kutovoys/marzban-torrent-blocker).
    - [IP Limit](https://github.com/houshmand-2005/V2IpLimit).
 2. Configuring NGINX reverse proxy on port 443.
 3. Providing security:
    - Automatic system updates via unattended-upgrades.
-4. Configuring Cloudflare SSL certificates with automatic updates to secure connections.
+   - Configuring Cloudflare SSL certificates with automatic updates to secure connections.
-5. Configuring WARP to protect traffic.
+   - Configuring WARP to protect traffic.
-6. Enabling BBR - improving the performance of TCP connections.
-7. Configuring UFW (Uncomplicated Firewall) for access control.
+   - Configuring UFW (Uncomplicated Firewall) for access control.
-8. Configuring SSH, to provide the minimum required security.
+   - Configuring SSH, to provide the minimum required security.
-9. Disabling IPv6 to prevent possible vulnerabilities.
+   - Disabling IPv6 to prevent possible vulnerabilities.
-10. Encrypting DNS queries using systemd-resolved (Dot) or AdGuard Home (DoH-Dot).
+   - Encrypting DNS queries using systemd-resolved (DoT) or AdGuard Home (Dot, DoH).
-11. Selecting a random website from an array to add an extra layer of privacy and complexity for traffic analysis.
+   - Selecting a random website template from an array.
+4. Enabling BBR - improving the performance of TCP connections.

 -----